Umbraco UI Builder

 Events

-Configuring event handlers in Umbraco UI Builder, the backoffice UI builder for Umbraco.
+Configuring event handlers in Umbraco UI Builder.

 public class MyEntitySavingEventHandler : INotificationHandler<EntitySavingNotification> {